faridahasx/Cryptocurrency-Trading-Signals-API/README.md

 # FastAPI - Cryptocurrency Trends API
-This project is an API to follow cryptocurrency trends.
-Users can create profiles and add cryptocurrencies to their watchlist to get the trend signals.
+In this API, users can create profiles and add cryptocurrencies to their watchlist to get the trend signals.

 #### Bullish
 - Price is above ichimoku conversion line